 The Library has an active program of assisting and instructing students in the use of library resources and services.
 This program is tailored to individual and class needs.
-Arrangements for bibliographic instruction are made through the Information Literacy Librarian.
+Arrangements for bibliographic instruction are made through the Information Literacy/Electronic Services Librarian.
+For further information, call extension 3219.